dper/pumptweet/README.md

 Overview
 ========

-If you aren't familiar with Pump.io (<http://pump.io/>), take a look at <https://microca.st/>.
+If you aren't familiar with **pump.io** (<http://pump.io/>), take a look at <https://microca.st/>.
 Try it out and see what you think!
-This script is for people already using a pump service (like microca.st, but there are many others, and you can run your own).
+This script is for people already using a pump.io service (like microca.st, but there are many others, and you can run your own).

-On Pump.io, there are many different kinds of activities.
-Here, we only look for *notes*, which are essentially regular blog entries.
-We find notes from our pump account, shorten them, make a URL to the original note (very useful if it's a long note), and post the short version as a tweet on Twitter.
-In other words, we're cross-posting from Pump to Twitter.
+On pump.io, there are many different kinds of activities.
+Here, we only look for *notes*, which are like regular blog entries.
+We find a note, shorten it, make a URL to the original (very useful if it's a long note), and tweet it.
+In other words, we're cross-posting from pump.io to Twitter.

 When you compose a note, you choose the recipients.
 This script will cross-post your note if it's `To: Public` or `CC: Public`.
 Posts that aren't sent to `Public` are ignored.

-Other pump activities (such as comments, likes, dislikes, and following new people) are excluded from this, because it's not obvious at face value what, if anything, among them would be of interest to a reader on Twitter.
+Other pump activities (such as comments, likes, dislikes) are excluded.
+It's not obvious how they would be of interest to a reader on Twitter.

-This program is designed to be run as a cron job on a regular basis (for example, every five minutes).
-The more frequent the cron job, the more up to date your cross posts are.
+This program is designed to be run as a cron job on a regular basis.

-There are other programs that do similar things (for example, <http://brdcst.it/>).
-If you enjoy using them, by all means continue to do so!
-On the other hand, if this script fits your needs, wonderful.
-If you browse the source code, you'll notice that (a) it's really short, because all the hard work was done by the wonderful people who wrote the dependencies, and (b) it's simple, so you can make changes if you like.

 Example
 =======